 This course will improve students' ability to hear, identify and clearly articulate the sounds, stress patterns, intonation and rhythm of American English.
 Listening skills, oral skills, and clear communication with native speakers will be improved.

-ESL 391: Advanced Special Topics for Non Native Speakers
+ESL 391: Advanced Special Topics - Learning to Learn III

 In Learning to Learn III, students learn more about the US education system and practice doing group work and project work and complete extensive semester-long projects demonstrating goal-setting.
 They learn more about their learning styles and strategies and further campus resources and prepare to enter the university.